Buying Your First Fishing Boat – What You Need to Know

 Additionally, see if the seller or dealer is willing to let you take the boat for a test drive on the water.
 Dealers may be reluctant to let you take a new boat out, but they may have a demo model they’re willing to let you use.
 This will give you an opportunity to see how the boat behaves in its environment, in addition to possibly helping you spot potential issues.
 It doesn’t hurt to ask.

 If you’re able to buy your new or used boat with cash, so much the better.
 You won’t have any monthly payments or finance charges (which can add thousands of dollars in interest fees over the course of the loan).

 But if paying cash is not an option (and it isn’t for many), then the finance route is another alternative.
-Your boat dealer may offer financing through one of their lenders.
-If you have good credit it might be more cost effective to seek financing through your own bank or credit union, as they may be able to give you better rates.
+Your boat dealer may offer to finance through one of their lenders.
+If you have good credit it might be more cost-effective to seek to finance through your own bank or credit union, as they may be able to give you better rates.

 Loan terms (length of the loan) and finance rates can vary greatly depending on the cost of the boat, type and model year.
 You can usually get a loan with terms anywhere from 5 to 20 years, with interest rates dropping as the loan term increases currently under 5% with excellent credit.

 Regardless, keep in mind that most lenders require a minimum down payment of at least 10% of the sale price.
 Older boats may require a higher down payment.